Keyboard shortcuts

 chmod 600 ~/.smbcredentials

-to ensure that the Fritzbox access data can only be read by the user. user.
-This is not absolutely necessary with the Raspberry, where normally only one user works on it, this is not absolutely necessary.
-But it is good practice to always make access data can only be read and changed by the respective user.
+ensures that the Fritzbox access data can only be read by the user.
+This is not absolutely necessary with the Raspberry, where normally only one user works on it.
+But it is good practice to always make sure data can only be read and changed by the respective user.

 Then a backup with